protocol/research-website/content/posts/202010-libp2p-compression/index.md

 <center>{{< figure src="results-cdnjs.png" alt="Bandwidth use including cdnjs dataset" >}}</center>
   <p></p>

-We can see that depending on the dataset we can achieve savings of up to the 75% of the required bandwidth.
+We can see that, depending on the dataset, we can achieve savings of up to the 75% of the required bandwidth.
 From our tests we draw two interesting conclusions:

 1. large datasets benefit more from the use of compression due to the higher probability of finding redundancies in the data;

 2. the compressor and the nature of the underlying data exchanged matters in the compression rate achieved and consequently the potential bandwidth savings that can be leveraged.
 Gzip has a really good performance with text-based data, but [presents a pretty bad behavior when compressing images](https://www.quora.com/Can-gzip-file-compression-increase-the-file-size?share=1).
 So compression can generally achieve bandwidth savings as long as the right compression algorithm is used for the data exchanged.

 What do these bandwidth savings mean for the time to fetch a full dataset from IPFS?
 We selected a few datasets from the aforementioned list that showed bandwidth savings, and ran the same file-exchange over Testgroung emulating different bandwidth and latency configurations for the links between the nodes ([taking as a reference the average connections speed for different countries](https://en.wikipedia.org/wiki/List_of_countries_by_Internet_connection_speeds)).
 The results are shown in the following table: